cloudon-one/.github/profile/README.md

-### Hello and welcome to CloudOn!
+### Hello and welcome,

-My name is Yar Naumenko.
-I am Cloud, IaC and Infrastructure Consultant.
+I'm Yar Naumenko - Cloud Engineer and Infrastructure Consultant.
 [Check out my LinkedIn profile](https://www.linkedin.com/in/ynaumenko).

-Since May 2020 I have delivered >20 different cloud migration and cloud-native projects.
+Since May 2020 I was engaged as Cloud Engineer/Architect to >20 different cloud migration and cloud-native projects.
-Below you can find links to code examples, network and VPC diagrams for some of released projects.
+Below you can find links to code examples and diagrams to some of released projects.
 Enjoy!

 [DevSecOps Best Practices and resources](https://github.com/cloudon-one/DevSecOps) - list of DevSecOps best practices